rackerlabs/technical-blog/_posts/2020-04-20-Announcing-the-launch-of-rackspace-managed.vmware-cloud-on-aws-disaster-recovery-services.md

 worry, Rackspace has you covered.

-[Rackspace is one of a very exclusive set of VMware Cloud on AWS Managed Service Providers that can connect external NFS storage as a datastore](https://www.rackspace.com/blog/reduce-costs-of-vmware-cloud-on-aws-for-storage-heavy-workloads), and the only provider that can do so globally.
+[Rackspace is one of a very exclusive set of VMware Cloud on AWS Managed Service Providers that can connect external Network File System (NFS) storage as a datastore](https://www.rackspace.com/blog/reduce-costs-of-vmware-cloud-on-aws-for-storage-heavy-workloads) and the only provider that can do so globally.
 We've partnered with NetApp and their Cloud Volumes Service for AWS to deliver the best performing external storage solution available for VMC on AWS.
 It's not in every region